Contributed by Welmoet Spreij, Amsterdam, 2017.

 I became a member of the Student Health Coalition in the summer of 1971 and returned for a second summer in 1972.
 I obtained a US work permit by citing my experience with Montessori education and claiming that I could introduce Montessori techniques while working with children in Appalachia during the summer.
 Once I arrived in East Tennessee, however, I was asked at first to help out on the mobile health van.
 They were shorthanded because so many more people were showing up to get free physicals at the health fairs than anyone had expected.
 I quickly discovered, however, that drawing blood was not something I could stomach – which is ironic considering that I eventually became a nurse years later.

-I was assigned to be a community worker instead, sent by the SHC to Clairfield.
+I was assigned to be a community worker instead, sent by the SHC to Clairfield, Tenn.
 My work was helping to run a summer program for the kids, offering interesting, educational, and fun activities.
 I first lived in the house of Marie Cirillo on Rose’s Creek.
 Later, I lived in the house of another woman who taught me how to quilt, although I never got very good at it.
 I still have the quilts that I bought in Appalachia so long ago.

 Working for the Student Health Coalition changed my life.
 Back in the Netherlands, entering university, I first majored in Cultural Anthropology.
 I had experienced the USA culture as being so different from the Dutch Culture and the Appalachian culture was even more different from the Nashville Vanderbilt culture!
 I wondered: How does culture influence someone’s life (and health)?
 How can an individual influence a culture?
 Working in Appalachia with the SHC also led me to ask how an individual might change a health organization and the political and administrative system through which health care is delivered?
 Those were issues that guided my studies and perspective on life because of my experience with the SHC.